EarthMC-Toolkit/EMCS-Rewritten/README.md

 ### Custom API
 > [!WARNING]
 > Only serve an API if you know what you are doing.
-Personally I use Caddy and a small Caddyfile as a reverse proxy to serve the `emcstats.bot.nu` API.
+> If your reverse proxy throws errors, ensure it is properly reloaded and the port is open!

 By default, a custom API is not served.
 To serve one, simply add the following variable to your `.env` file.
 After that, you must make sure you have a reverse proxy set up to port `localhost:7777` (configurable in future).